probe-dock/probe-dock-site/_drafts/2016-04-26-probedock-v0.1.28.md

 ## Project filters

-The projects page now has a search box to more easily find the project you are looking for when the list grows:
+The projects page has a new search box to find projects more easily when the list grows:

 ![Project filters]({{ page.media_folder }}/project-filters.png)